DiSCS-sLab-Org/PSI-web-service/README.md

 A privacy-preserving web service for **secure IP-set intersection** using the [OpenMined PSI](https://github.com/OpenMined/PSI) library, compiled to WebAssembly for client-side execution.

 ## 🏗 Project Overview
+- **Privacy-preserving PSI protocol**: Neither client nor server sees the other's complete IP dataset.
+Server processes encrypted client requests without accessing raw client data.
-- **Client-side WebAssembly computation**: PSI cryptography runs entirely in the browser, so the client’s full list never reaches the server.
+- **Client-side intersection computation**: All PSI cryptography and intersection calculations run entirely in the browser using WebAssembly.
+Only the client can compute the final intersection results.
-- **Minimal data exposure**: The server only receives cryptographically blinded requests and returns an opaque response.
-  Intersection results can be stored on the server **only through the backend logic** (e.g. `/results` or `/api/log-psi-result`), not because of an end-user choice in the interface.
-- **Role-based authentication & auditing**: Built-in user roles (admin/user) and session logging.
+- **Automatic intersection logging**: All computed intersection results are automatically sent to the server for threat intelligence analysis and audit purposes.
+- **Role-based access control**:
+  - **Users**: Upload IP lists, compute intersections, download their own results
+  - **Admins**: View all sessions, download any intersection data, access system-wide operations
+- **Comprehensive session tracking**: All PSI operations logged with timestamps, client metadata, and intersection details for security monitoring.

 ## 📁 Structure
 ```